azeddinshr/Weather-Satellite-Analyzer/README.md

 **Core Technologies**
 - LangGraph for agent orchestration and state management
 - OpenAI GPT-4 for natural language understanding and generation
-- Fine-tuned LLaVA-OneVision for satellite imagery analysis
+- Fine-tuned LLaVA-OneVision and Qwen2-VL-7B-Instruct for satellite imagery analysis
 - PyTorch and HuggingFace Transformers for model inference
 - Flask for web interface and API endpoints
 - ngrok for public access during development and testing